The financial case is real — but conditional

 The best way to decide is to test it before committing.
 Most successful relocators did a trial run before making the full move.

-- Visit for 2-4 weeks and live like a resident.
+- Visit long enough to live like a resident.
 Rent an apartment, not a resort.
 Buy groceries.
 Drive in traffic.

 - Talk to people who live there — not vacation visitors.
 Ask about the hard parts.